-Caravan floor repair instructions for our CTA 2640 1.1kg kit.
+These are caravan floor repair instructions for our CTA 2640 1.1kg kit.
 If parts of your caravan floor feel spongy or bouncy this can mean de-lamination.
-The caravan floor is made from polystyrene, sandwiched between Plywood and the Base.
-De-lamination often occurs near the door or in the kitchen area, with heavy use the polystyrene can become squashed which creates the spongy feel.
+The caravan floor is made from polystyrene (also called styrofoam) that is sandwiched between plywood and the base.
+De-lamination often occurs near the door or in the kitchen area, with heavy use the polystyrene can become squashed which creates the spongy or bouncy feel.

 The de-lamination kit, with the help of the dowels to reinforce the floor, will harden the floor and restore your caravan floor stopping the bounce.

 • Make sure areas to be reinforced are clean and dry.